Meron, Israel

 Meron or Meiron (מֵירוֹן; ميرون) is a moshav in northern Israel.
 Located on the slopes of Mount Meron in the Upper Galilee near Safed, it falls under the jurisdiction of Merom HaGalil Regional Council.

 Meron is most famous for the tomb of Rabbi Shimon bar Yochai, and is the site of annual mass public commemoration of Lag Ba'Omer.
 The association of Meron with the ancient Canaanite city of Merom or Maroma is generally accepted by archaeologists.
 According to Avraham Negev, by the Second Temple period, Merom was known as Meron.
 Meron is mentioned in the Bible as the site of Joshua's victory over the Canaanite kings.
 In the 12th century, Benjamin de Tudela visited Meron and described a cave with tombs, believed to hold the remains of Hillel, Shammai, and "twenty of their disciples and other Rabbis".
 In 1931, Meron consisted of an Arab and Jewish quarter (see Meiron).
-The current town was founded by the Hapoel HaMizrachi movement in 1949 on the ruins of the depopulated Palestinian village of Meiron, with an initial population of Orthodox soldiers discharged after the war.
+The current town was founded by the Hapoel HaMizrachi movement in 1949, at the location of the former depopulated Palestinian village of Meiron, with an initial population of Orthodox soldiers discharged after the war.